*This explainer was updated on February 1, 2023*

 Title 42 expulsions occur rapidly, sometimes in the middle of the night and often after a “lateral flight” to a completely different part of the border.
 There is barely any consideration for the safety or conditions where migrants are being expelled (the one protection in place is available only if migrants proactively raise claims related to the Convention Against Torture).
 In August 2021, the Biden administration began partnering with Mexico to conduct “chain expulsions” of Central American migrants, leaving them in remote villages in Guatemala far from their homes.
 Lateral flights and chain expulsions are intended to reduce recidivism, but appear to have had limited success, with recidivism rates remaining relatively stable throughout the implementation of those practices.

 Not all arriving migrants have been impacted by Title 42.
-While the Trump administration used Title 42 to process 88% of all arrivals from March 20240 to January 2021 (including thousands of unaccompanied children), the Biden administration has exempted certain categories of migrants from its application, using Title 42 for slightly more than half (about 56%) of all arrivals from February 2021 to February 2022.
+While the Trump administration used Title 42 to process 88% of all arrivals from March 20240 to January 2021 (including thousands of unaccompanied children), the Biden administration has exempted certain categories of migrants from its application, using Title 42 for about 38% of all arrivals from June 2022 to October 2022.

 These exemptions are due to several reasons.
 First, the Biden administration has exempted some of the most vulnerable migrants from the protocol, including all unaccompanied children.
 Second, following a series of reforms to Mexican law regulating the detention of migrant children and families, Mexico has refused to receive many migrant families expelled under Title 42 because migrant shelters in certain areas have reached capacity.
 Third, there are certain nationalities which Mexico has not agreed to receive and there is no repatriation agreement established with the country of origin.
-These include Colombians, Nicaraguans, Cubans, Russians, and Ukrainians.
+These include Cubans, Colombians, Nicaraguans, Cubans, and, until recently, Venezuelans.
 All individuals exempted from Title 42 have been processed under standard Title 8 removal proceedings.

-It is probable that migrant arrivals continue to increase throughout the spring and early summer of 2022, with the planned suspension of Title 42 in May likely to — at least initially — drive these numbers up further.
-While the Biden administration has laid out some initial steps to address an expected increase, the arrivals are likely to put further strain on border management and processing capacity.
+The planned suspension of Title 42 in December is likely to — at least initially — drive migrant arrivals up further than they already are.
+While the Biden administration has long been preparing for ways to replace Title 42 to address an expected increase, the arrivals are likely to put significant further strain on border management and processing capacity.

 Peak Months for Border Arrivals (FY 2000 – FY 2021)

-Other individuals may attempt to cross the border this spring and summer at the behest of cartels and smuggling networks.
+Other individuals may attempt to cross the border this coming winter and spring at the behest of cartels and smuggling networks.
 These transnational criminal networks are likely to attempt to take advantage of prospective migrants who may not understand that despite the policy change at the border, they will continue to face removal proceedings under Title 8.

-While lifting Title 42 will reduce recidivism and drive down overall arrival numbers in the long-run, the initial increase in border crossings from these groups means that it will likely take months for border arrivals to start falling.
-Even prior to the CDC announcement on March 30, increases in arrivals at the border had already begun – largely reflecting seasonal trends.
+While lifting Title 42 will reduce recidivism and drive down overall arrival numbers in the long-run, the initial increase in border crossings from these groups means that it will likely take several months for border arrivals to start falling.

 The National Immigration Forum would like to thank policy intern Ben Ginsburg Hix for his contributions to this resource.